MLoth/Dev-setup-basics-JS-TS/README.md

 An asynchronous event-driven JavaScript runtime.
 Allows you to run JS.

+## NPM / Yarn

+With npm or yarn, we can install node-packages.
+Differences are minor - I mostly use npm at the moment (yarn is very similar, but not documented here).
+Some useful notes on frequently used commands and terms:

+- `npm i` (same as `npm install`): installs all the packages from the package.json file.
+- There are two types of packages:
+  1. Packages for during development.
+     Install packages for development use with `-D` or also `--save-dev` -> `npm i -D a-package`.
+  2. Packages that are used in the app are installed with `npm i`.
+     Be consistent with this difference.
+This is mostly documented.
+- The folder `/node_modules`: contains all the installed packages. **Should always be git-ignored!** Always feel free to delete this folder; `npm i` will get the folder back.
+- NPM is installed along Node.js.
+So it is also linked to the current node.js version.

 ## NVM - Node version manager

 Allows you to easy switch between different versions of Node.js.